Xakkusu/1_project_pilates/README.md

 <img src="docs/features/schedule-table-mobile-feature.html.png" alt="schedule table on mobile device" width="40%">

 - For mobile device user the full table can be accessed with a horizontal scrollbar.
 Through this no data is neglected by smaller sizing and it does not disrupt the reading flow of the user.
-- The naming of each course with its course level in numeric letters is used as this is common practice to name courses in the pilates, yoga and aerial sports industry so useres are often already familiar with this wording
+- The naming of each course with its course level in numeric letters is used as this is common practice to name courses in the pilates, yoga and aerial sports industry so useres are often already familiar with this wording.

 #### Course Prices Section
 <img src="docs/features/price-courses-feature.html.png" alt="four course-price-boxes next to on another" width="90%">